howzthat21/AutomaticCVForward/README.md

 ## Setup
 ### 1. Enable App Passwords in Gmail
 To use this script, you need to enable [App Passwords](https://myaccount.google.com/apppasswords) in your Google account and generate a password.
+YOU NEED 2FA ENABLED IN YOUR GOOGLE ACCOUNT FOR THIS.

 ### 2. Install Dependencies
 No additional dependencies are required beyond Python's standard library.